Airpals logo

 Where can I drop off USPS packages?

-You can drop off USPS packages at blue collection boxes, post office drop slots, lobby bins, or self-service kiosks.
-Make sure your package has a prepaid label and fits USPS guidelines.
+You can drop off USPS packages at any U.S. Post Office (counter or lobby bin), blue collection boxes, Self-Service Kiosks, or authorized retail partners including Walgreens, CVS, Staples.
+All require a prepaid shipping label and they must fits USPS guidelines.

 How to drop off a package at USPS?